miku3920/vscode-render-special-chars/README.md

 * `render-special-chars.backgroundColor`: HTML color code.

-Color is taken from `editorUnicodeHighlight.border` theme color.
+Color and borderColor is taken from `editorUnicodeHighlight.border` theme color.
 BackgroundColor is taken from `editorUnicodeHighlight.background` theme color.

 ### Default Configuration